Consequences of non-payment

 If your registration is canceled for nonpayment, you will not be allowed to register again until payment in full has been posted to your student account.
 Be advised that you have no guarantee that the same class(es) will be available.

-Non-degree students are required to pay all tuition and fees by the University’s first payment date for the current term.
-If you are a non-degree student who does not pay, your registration for the current term may be canceled.
-If you are canceled from a class(es) for nonpayment, you must contact the Registrar’s Office to re-register.
+If you are a non-degree student, you are required to pay your student account balance in full by the University’s first payment date for the current term.
+If you do not meet this requirement, your registration for the current term may be canceled.
+If your enrollment is canceled, you must contact the Registrar’s Office to re-register.
+Be advised that you have no guarantee that the same class(es) will be available.

 Collection Procedures and Fees